majacQ/circleci-docs/docs/local-development.md

 - If you want to see your changes live before committing them, `cd` into `src-api` and run `bundle install` followed by `bundle exec middleman server`.
 - You may need a specific version of Ruby for bundler to work (2.3.1).

+## Preview Deploy

+If your branch ends with `-preview` and passed all tests, docs pages are automatically deployed to our preview site.
+The link to the preview site will appear at the end `deploy-preview` job in CircleCI.

+Note that preview deploys will be automatically cleaned up after certain time so that you don't have to do it manually.